Scots invited to nominate their top trad heroes for 21st Scots Trad Music Awards

 A large audience seated around dinner tables in a atmospheric auditorium, with the logos for the MG Alba Scots Trad Awards projected on to the wall

-The MG Alba Scots Trad Awards 2022 - image courtesy of MG Alba
+Header image: the MG Alba Scots Trad Awards 2022 - image courtesy of MG Alba.

 Celebrating its 21st edition in 2023, the awards have grown each year to reflect the burgeoning traditional music scene.
 A true coming of age celebration, this year’s ceremony offers a chance to reflect on the successes of the past two decades.